davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index.md

 If you're finished and are looking for a challenge, consider the following extensions.

+**Medium:** You might think about how you would save and restore a session.
+Let's say I've already started a game, and I currently have three cards, and the dealer has not revealed.
+I want to be able to type "save" and come back later.
+What do you need to store to a file so that this game can be restored at a later time?

+**Medium:** Keep track of the list of top ten players.
+Your game would have to start by asking the player for their name.
+Use a file to store the list of top ten players by the number of games they've won.

 **Medium:** Keep track of currency and bets.
 When the game starts, a user begins with some amount of money.
 At the beginning of each game before any cards are dealt, let the user place a bet.
 Do not allow this bet to exceed the user's balance (keep asking them to place a different bet until this condition is met).
 Then play a game.
 If the user wins, they receive the bet amount, and if they lose, they lose the bet.
 Don't just terminate the program after the game ends.
 Ask the user if they'd like to continue playing.
 If "yes" is entered, the start a new game, and terminate if "no" is entered or if the user's balance is zero.
+(This is even more fun if you could tie it in with the Top-10 list and with the "game saving" option mentioned above.)

-**Harder:** Allow the user to split a hand by inputting the command split from the terminal.
+**Spicy:** Allow the user to split a hand by inputting the command split from the terminal.
 Splitting can only occur when a hand contains two cards, and they both carry the same face value.
 If this condition does not hold, then you must reject the action, and continue playing the hand.
 If a split can occur, the current hand is split into two, each with just one of the cards from the original hand.
 The dealer then deals a card to both hands so that they each have two cards once more.
 Then the user plays and finishes a game on first hand, before finishing a game on the second hand.
 Yes, it is possible for an already-split hand to split again, if the second card is once again a duplicate.
 Hint: Use an ArrayList of hands.

 #### Program Defensively